freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/add-a-box-shadow-to-a-card-like-element.md

 </section>

 ## Instructions

 <section id='instructions'>

-The element now has an id of <code>thumbnail</code>.
-With this selector, use the example CSS values above to place a <code>box-shadow</code> on the card.
+The element now has an id of `thumbnail`.
+With this selector, use the example CSS values above to place a `box-shadow` on the card.

 </section>

 ## Tests

 <section id='tests'>

 ```yml